MaximusXVIII/nerve-diary/README.md

 ### 21st june

 Been dealing with the cold more today.
 Pain and pins and needles occured less than usual. only one incident above roughly a 5 in pain. pins and needles scores throughout were between 5-7 on average, with some being short and sharp and others long and dull

+### 22nd june 0755

+Pain score: 1 more uncomfortable pins and needles than anything else

+Pins and needles score: 3 on the scale at the mo. just pressure and uncomfortableness

+Numbness score:0

+Activities affected: N/A

+Sleep affected:  N/A

+Medication taken:  N/A

+Duration of episode: 2 mins